kanishk779/Shell/README.md

 14. **dirty** command will print the size of the part of memory which is dirty.
 15. Also the **history** commands need to be supported which shows the last few commands which the user entered.
 .![promp](https://github.com/kanishk779/Assignment1_CSE_SHELL/blob/master/Resources/History.png)
 16. The user can also specify the number of commands to show in history as an argument.
+17. Multiple commands can be given at once separated by semi-colon.
-17. To exit the shell program type the command **exit**.
+18. To exit the shell program type the command **exit**.

 ## How to run the Shell